Paris - Ile De France

 Indeed, artisans and merchants settled there because of the proximity of Les Halles.

 Among them were a large congregation of millers and bakers who built several windmills on the Colline Saint-Roch.

-Duality of Rue Saint-Honore
+Development of Rue Saint-Honore

 Among them were the trunk makers Louis Vuitton and Lancel, the saddler Thierry Hermès and the fashion designer Jeanne Lanvin to name a few!

 Rue du Faubourg Saint Honore

 The Rue du Faubourg Saint Honoré traverses the 8th district and ends at Place des Ternes in the 17th district.

 The Rue Neuve-Saint-Honoré was re-named Rue du Faubourg Saint Honore in 1702 when the surrounding district became an official suburb of Paris or faubourg.

 The Faubourg Saint Honore became a district of Paris during the redefinition of the city limits in 1860.

 This triggered an unprecedented development and magnificent mansions soon lined the street.